 Tel: +33 (0)3 22 71 16 71

 The 5-star Hôtel Marotte is at the top end of the range, and well worth the money.
 Set in a Flemish-style former house, this boutique hotel is now an Art Deco lover’s dream.
-It’s right in the action, has a wine and Champagne bar and tea room.
+It’s right in the action, has a wine and Champagne bar and tea room, and a spa.
 There’s a separate modern extension with spectacular huge suites.

 3 Rue Marotte

 If you can, come when St Nicholas abseils down the belfry on 6 December.
 There are bands playing on Fridays.

 Arras Market Dates: November 29 to December 29, 2023

 How to get to Arras from the UK

 Best by train: Take the Eurostar from London St Pancras to Lille Europe.
 Transfer from Lille Europe station to Gare de Lille Flandres (an 8-minute walk).
 Trains leave from Gare de Lille Flandres to Arras regularly throughout the day.
 A ticket costs from £10.42 and the journey takes from 37 minutes (direct).

 By car: Take a DFDS ferry from Dover to Calais.
 It’s around a 1 hour 10 minute drive from Calais to Arras (109 km/68 miles).
 There are tolls on the road.
 From Dover it’s about a 2 hour 30 minute trip.